kalhorghazal/Advisor-Student-Data/README.md

 If you use this dataset in your work, please cite our paper:

-Kalhor, G., Zeraati, T. & Bahrak, B. Diversity dilemmas: uncovering gender and nationality biases in graduate admissions across top North American computer science programs. *under review at EPJ Data Science* (2023). https://doi.org/10.48550/arXiv.2302.00589
+Kalhor, G., Zeraati, T. & Bahrak, B. Diversity dilemmas: uncovering gender and nationality biases in graduate admissions across top North American computer science programs. *accepted for publication in EPJ Data Science* (2023). https://doi.org/10.48550/arXiv.2302.00589

 # Dataset